Chevrolet Bolt EV Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-• The estimated rate for a 40-year-old good driver who has $500 deductibles is $1,400
+• The average price for the average middle-age driver with $500 deductibles is $1,400

 View Chart as Image